07:15 Opening of the exhibition/registration - Please note: increased security measures apply!

 • Julia Ruhs, freelance editor, Bayerischer Rundfunk

-• Dr. Lars Gerdes, Deputy Executive Director, Frontex
+• Dr Lars Gerdes, Deputy Executive Director, Frontex

 • Karl Kopp, Managing Director, Pro Asyl